 Walking Food & History Tour

-The Highlands Walking Tour: Food, History & Architecture
+Walking Food, History & Architecture Tour through the historic Highlands

 Explore the Highlands

-The Original Highlands is one of Louisville’s oldest neighborhoods – and its most quirky.
-Historic Victorian homes branch off of a thoroughfare that stretches all the way to Bourbon country, lined with vibrant murals, eclectic shops and hip local restaurants & bars.
+The Highlands is one of Louisville’s oldest neighborhoods – and its most quirky.
+Historic Victorian homes branch off of the quirky Bardstown Road thoroughfare, lined with vibrant murals, eclectic shops and hip local restaurants & bars stretching all the way to Bourbon country.

 Where